zopefoundation/z3c.jsonrpc/src/z3c/jsonrpc/README.txt

   >>> proxy.jsonId
   u'my id'

-See what's happen if the server raises a Exception:
+See what happens if the server raises an Exception:

   >>> proxy.forceValueError()
   Traceback (most recent call last):